What is a mammary tumor?

 The most common clinical sign of benign mammary tumors is one (or more) masses that you can feel underneath the skin of your dog’s lower chest or belly.
 They may be next to or within the nipple and follow along the mammary chain (see illustration).
 The size of the mass(es) and their appearance may vary but they are usually firm and nodular.
 They are not typically painful.

 These tumors are typically found as either singular or multiple nodules along your dog’s abdomen during a physical exam.
 Other procedures are then performed to determine the type of tumor and whether it is benign or malignant.

 A common procedure to diagnose this tumor is a fine needle aspiration (FNA).
-FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the tumor and placing them on a microscope slide.
+FNA involves taking a small needle with a syringe to suction a sample of cells directly from the tumor and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.

 How do benign mammary tumors typically progress?

-Some benign tumors may never change and remain small and benign over time.
+Some benign tumors may never change, remaining small and benign over time.
 Other benign mammary tumors may progress, become malignant, and develop new tumors in new locations in the mammary chain.
 Detecting and treating these tumors when they are small and before spread has occurred provides your dog with the best chance of long-term control.

 What are the treatments for this type of tumor?